eth-sri/fastsmt/README.md

 For the full list of hyperaparameters and their meaning please consult our paper.

+## Experiments

+In order to reproduce results from our paper, consult README file in `fastsmt/experiments` subfolder.

 ## Configuration

 In this section we describe how to configure our system using JSON configuraton file.